-Two of the high schools within Greater Egg Harbor Regional High School District fared well in the June 30 storm that left many areas in Atlantic County with fallen limbs and downed power lines, structural damage and no electrical power.
+Two of the high schools within Greater Egg Harbor Regional High School District fared well in the that left many areas in Atlantic County with fallen limbs and downed power lines, structural damage and no electrical power.

 At Oakcrest High School, Distinct Business Administrator Charles Muller said "there were a lot of trees down but fortunately there wasn’t any structural damage at any of the buildings."